 It’s best to use a physical, mineral-based sunscreen, particularly if you are layering it beneath makeup (and check out our tips on layering sunscreen, so look for titanium dioxide and/or zinc oxide in the ingredients.

 Although it’s designed for children, we love the Aveeno Baby Continuous Protection Zinc Oxide Mineral Sunscreen.
 It contains naturally-sourced zinc oxide, and skin-soothing oat, and is recommended by the National Eczema Association and the Skin Cancer Foundation.
+Since it’s formulated for babies and children, you’re sure that it’s really good for sensitive skin.

 It offers sweat- and water-resistant SPF 50, in a formula that is hypoallergenic, paraben-free, phthalate-free, and fragrance-free.
 It’s non-irritating and non-greasy.